Haifisch/orthros_cli/README.md

 # Orthros CLI
 Command line interface for the Orthros Messenger

-Orthros is a crypto messenger that bases itself mainly on the RSA cryptosystem for message encryption, using AES for other personal encryption.
+Orthros is a crypto messenger that bases itself mainly on the RSA cryptosystem for message encryption, using AES for other on-device encryption purposes.

-This code is probably very buggy, and quite an abuse of nodejs in my opinion, but it seems to work just fine.

 ## Install